microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 To use this tutorial in an Azure DevOps project, we need to copy this GitHub folder to a Git repo, create the 2 pipelines by pointing to the YAML files (details below) and add required pipeline variables.

+This tutorial is also [available as a YouTube video](https://www.youtube.com/watch?v=zL792Xm7VM8).

 ## Scenarios

 We are going to look at two different scenarios quite typical in CI / CD processes.